-Other Information
+Other information

 MTN Zakhele Futhi (RF) Limited's Board of Directors is responsible for the other information.
-The other information comprises the Directors' Report and Audit and Risk Committee report.
+The other information comprises the Directors' Report, Chairperson's report, Audit, risk & compliance committee report, Directors' responsibilities and approval statement, Company secretary's certification and Annexure A: Shareholder information.
 The other information does not include the financial statements and our auditor's report thereon.